Introduction

 Statistics sometimes lie, or rather not always reliable, which is why qualitative feedback is always a part of every analysis.
 Both internal and external qualitative feedback is important, as it’ll help you fully leverage your CI insights.

 Beginning with internal feedback, what your primary consumer or stakeholder has to say about your CI analysis is crucial.
 After all, they are the ones who are going to utilize this information.
 Internal surveys must focus on the usage of CI content, the HOW, WHEN, and WHY it is being used, IF it is being used, as well as WHAT is useful and what isn’t.
-This will help you make changes for the better in your future reports.
+This will help you make changes for the better in your competitor analysis reports.

 External feedback helps a company understand how they’re viewed externally, which is a key concern among every organization.
 External surveys should be provided to prospects (companies or individuals) to gain awareness of how they see each company (yours and your competitors’) in the market; this will help you understand whether the differentiation efforts are working or not.